 Baan Dam, located about 10km north of Chiang Rai’s city center, is a little tricky to get to by public transport.
 You can simply take a bus for 20 baht from the ‘Old Bus Station’ (in the middle of the city) and reach it in 30 minutes.
 You won’t be dropped off right at the entrance, however, but around half a kilometer down the road.

 Taking a bus back, there’s a good chance you’ll be stuck waiting for awhile in the hot sun.
-That’s why we recommend taking an Uber or Grab car.
+That’s why we recommend taking a Grab car.
 You shouldn’t have to wait for more than 10 minutes for one to come, and there’s a good chance your driver will be willing to take you to all three temples and wait for you at each one.
 Check down below for more info.

 Wat Rong Khun: Buddhism's Sagrada Familia

 Even from a distance, the glistening White Temple, or Wat Rong Khun in Thai, makes an immediate impression as soon as it comes into view.
-At first glance it looks like some kind of alien reimagining of a traditional Buddhist temple, sent down to Earth from outer space.
+At first glance, it looks like some kind of alien reimagining of a traditional Buddhist temple, sent down to Earth from outer space.

 Chalermchai Kositpipat, perhaps Thailand’s most famous artist after his mentor Thawan Duchanee, was very deliberate about the imagery chosen for the project.
 Though deformed faces and arms are not what one would typically expect to find at a temple, they represent the classical Buddhist belief that suffering must come before salvation.
 In interviews, Chalermchai is very open about the Buddhist world view with which he approaches his art.
 Like Duchanee, his visual interpretations of religious concepts and ideas may be unorthodox and unsettling, but Chalermchai’s work is best understood through the lens of Theravada Buddhist dhamma, or ‘natural law.’